Hybrid Poplar One of The Fastest Growing Trees

 Sunlight: Full sun to part shade

 Sugar Berry Trees

-The Sugar Berry tree (Celtis Laevigata) also known as the Southern Hackberry, or Sugar Hackberry.
-From the Cannabaceae family, the Sugar Berry tree is typically found in the southern United States, but its reach can extend all the way from the Eastern Coast to the Extreme northern parts of Mexico.
-The leaves are easy to identify with their almost triangular shape that has an uneven base with three veins and very few teeth.
-The tree can grow from anywhere between 25-50 feet and is considered a medium size tree.
-Commonly confused for being an Elm tree, the small fruits it produces are usually always found on the Sugar Berry no matter what time of year, the fruits turn from green to a red color and attract many different bird species all throughout the year!
+The Sugar Berry tree (Celtis Laevigata) is also known as the Southern Hackberry or Sugar Hackberry.
+From the Cannabaceae family, the Sugar Berry tree is typically found in the southern United States.
+Still, its reach can extend from the Eastern Coast to the Extreme northern parts of Mexico.
+The leaves are easy to identify with their almost triangular shape with an uneven base with three veins and very few teeth.
+The tree can grow from anywhere between 25-50 feet and is considered a medium-sized tree.
+Commonly confused for being an Elm tree, the small fruits it produces are usually always found on the Sugar Berry no matter what time of year.
+The fruits turn from green to a red color and attract many different bird species throughout the year!
 The Sugar Berry is a great shade tree and adapts well in urban areas!
-The tree grows best in moist soil, and with proper care will make any yard more welcoming!
+The tree grows best in moist soil, and with proper care, will make any yard more welcoming!

 Growth per year: about 1 foot

 Soil Conditions: fertile, moist soil, but will grow in any garden soil